Jim Patikas

-Dimitris "Jimmy" Patikas (Δημήτρης "Τζίμης" Πατίκας; born 18 October 1963) is a former Australian football player.
-Renowned for his exceptional speed and for being the first established Australian player to be signed by a professional European football club, he was capped 27 times for Australia and played as a forward and midfielder for Sydney City, Sydney Olympic, Sydney Croatia, AEK Athens, Athinaikos and Kastoria.
-Since retiring as a player, Jim has coached at all levels across outdoor & futsal in both male & female football.
+Jim Patikas (Τζίμης Πατίκας; born 18 October 1963) is an Australian former international football player and the manager of Marrickville FC.
+Renowned for his exceptional speed and for being the first established Australian player to be signed by a professional overseas football club.
+He represented Australia 27 times, and played as a forward and midfielder for Sydney City, Sydney Olympic, Sydney Croatia, AEK Athens, Athinaikos and Kastoria.
+Since retiring as a player, Patikas has coached at all levels across outdoor & futsal in both male & female football.

+He is currently head coach of Marrickville FC.
+He previously had been the manager of Inner West Hawks.

 Club career

-Patikas began playing football for over two seasons for NSL Champions Sydney City, debuting as a 15-year-old in the 1979 season.
+Patikas began playing professional football with NSL Champions Sydney City, debuting as a 15-year-old in the 1979 season.

 In 1983, after five seasons and three NSL Championships with Sydney City, Patikas was signed by Tommy Docherty at Sydney Olympic.
-In his first season at Olympic, he won the NSL Cup and became an international.
-However, the performances of Patikas attracted the attention of many international scouts.
-One including newly appointed Barcelona F.C. coach Cesar Luis Menotti.
-According to media reports, Patikas was offered a contract by Menotti, but injury forced him to return to Australia.
+In his first season at Olympic, he won the NSL Cup and was the top scorer of the cup competition.
+The performances of Patikas, particularly in international youth tournaments, attracted the attention of many scouts.
+One including the newly appointed manager of Barcelona, Cesar Luis Menotti.
+According to media reports, Patikas was offered a contract by Menotti, but an injury forced him to return to Australia.

 In 1985, Patikas joined Olympics' rivals Sydney Croatia and scored two goals against his former club on his way to the Player of the Year and top goal scorer titles.
+He made 13 representative appearances for Australia during this season; whilst also leading NSW to a 3-1 win over Queensland in the interstate soccer fixture.
+Patikas starred by scoring two goals, with John Kosmina adding the other for NSW, and Dave Wheeler scoring for Queensland.

-He played 13 of his 27 caps during this season.
-Following these games, he was signed by Greek club AEK Athens.
-In his fourth season at AEK, Patikas won the league title ending the club's ten year championship drought.
-He went on to make over 200 appearances for AEK in all competitions (including European Cup / UEFA Champions League and UEFA Cup) scoring 58 goals.
-He won 3 Greek Championships, 1 Greek League Cup, 1 Greek Super Cup.
+On 12 December 1985 Patikas was transferred to the Greek club, AEK Athens for a fee of 5 milion drachmas.
+In his fourth season at the yellow-blacks, under Dušan Bajević he won the league title ending the club's ten-year championship drought.
+He went on to make 254 appearances for AEK in all competitions (including European Cup / UEFA Champions League and UEFA Cup) scoring 71 goals.
+During his seven seasons at AEK Athens, Patikas won 3 Greek Championships, 1 Greek League Cup, 1 Greek Super Cup.

-After nearly a decade with AEK Athens, Patikas signed for Athinaikos in January 1993.
-In his first game back at Nikos Goumas Stadium, he scored against his old club, AEK.
-Despite being man-of-the-match, he ended up on the losing side as the Greek champions won by 3–2.
+On 11 December 1992 he was released from the club and signed for Athinaikos.
+On 21 February 1993 Patikas scored in an away 2–2 draw against Olympiacos which helped AEK win a second league title in a row.
+On 3 October 1993 he played against his former club at Nikos Goumas Stadium and scored the last goal that shaped the final 3–2 defeat for Athinaikos.